lune-climate/lune-docs/docs/guides/share-your-impact.md

 A 200 response code confirms the Sustainability page has been created.

 A 409 response code is returned when:

-* a Sustainability page already exists
+* A Sustainability page already exists
-* the `slug` is not available
+* The `slug` is not available

 </div>